sw1sh/Cotengra/README.md

 ./scripts/package_macos.sh
 ```

-This copies `target/release/libcontengrust.dylib` into the appropriate `Cotengra/LibraryResources/MacOSX-<arch>/` directory so the paclet can load it via `LibraryFunctionLoad` automatically.
+This copies `target/release/libcotengrust.dylib` into the appropriate `Cotengra/LibraryResources/MacOSX-<arch>/` directory so the paclet can load it via `LibraryFunctionLoad` automatically.

-For universal binaries, first lipo the two arch builds into `dist/libcontengrust_universal.dylib` and then copy that instead (renaming to `libcontengrust.dylib`).
+For universal binaries, first lipo the two arch builds into `dist/libcotengrust_universal.dylib` and then copy that instead (renaming to `libcotengrust.dylib`).

 Load the produced shared library with `LibraryFunctionLoad` to access the exported functions (annotated with `#[wll::export]`).
 Ensure Wolfram installation is discoverable for the build (override with `WOLFRAM_APPDIR` if necessary).